itksrajput/Create-EKSCluster-and-NodeGroups-and-Delete-EKSCluster-and-NodeGroups/README.md

 # List NodeGroups in a cluster
 eksctl get nodegroup --cluster=<clusterName>

-# List Nodes in current kubernetes cluster
+# List Nodes in current rnetes cluster
-kubectl get nodes -o wide
+ctl get nodes -o wide

-# Our kubectl context should be automatically changed to new cluster
+# Our ctl context should be automatically changed to new cluster
-kubectl config view --minify
+ctl config view --minify
 ```

 ### Verify Worker Node IAM Role and list of Policies